 "For instance, a few hundred dollars a year may allow you to get up to $1 million in additional liability protection beyond your existing auto and/or property insurance coverages," Smith says.

 Before installing a pool, review the standards and codes where you live.
-Those could include requirements for safety equipment, such as fences and locks, says the institute.
+Those could include requirements for safety equipment, such as fences and locks.